zbrose/birds-on-a-wire/README.md

 ## Technologies Used
   - DOM API
+  - Flexbox layout
   - Logic Pro X for recorded sound
   - JS CSS and HTML

 ## Execution
   - Used DOM api for functionality